datamadsen/farv/README.md

 tmux configuration etc. is pretty sparse and specific to the tools I use at the moment.
 If you write scripts that you think can benefit more than just you, please consider sharing it in an issue and/or pull request.

+## Contributing

+Contributions are welcome!
+There isn't really any guidelines - just be yourself.

+Contribute via PR or even with a